canada-ca/digital-playbook-guide-numerique/en/7-iterate-improve-frequently.md

 - follow a user-centred approach; include the user in all areas of the prototyping (design, iterations and so on)
 - determine the minimum viable product.
 - clearly describe the lifecycle of a user story, from user research to production
-- work in an agile way, using agile tools and techniques, and continue to do so when the service is live **(Digital Service Standard (Ontario / UK / AU))**
+- work in an agile way, using agile tools and techniques, and continue to do so even after the service has been released
-- ensure the team responds to user research and usability testing **(Digital Service Standard (Ontario / UK))**
+- ensure the team responds to user research and usability testing
-- have a quality assurance testing and rollback plan that supports frequent iterations to the service **(Digital Service Standard (Ontario))**
+- have a quality assurance testing and rollback plan that supports frequent iterations to the service
-- Ship a functioning "minimum viable product" (MVP) that solves a core user need as soon as possible, no longer than three months from the beginning of the project, using a "beta" or "test" period if needed **(Digital Service Playbook (US))**
+- Ship a functioning "minimum viable product" (MVP) that solves a core user need as soon as possible using a "beta" or "test" period if needed
-- Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners **(Digital Service Playbook (US))**
+- Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners
-- Release features and improvements as soon as possible **(Digital Service Playbook (US))**
+- Release features and improvements as soon as possible
-- Create a prioritized list of features and bugs, also known as the "feature backlog" and "bug backlog" **(Digital Service Playbook (US))**
+- Create a prioritized list of features and bugs, also known as the "feature backlog" and "bug backlog"
-- Use a source code version control system **(Digital Service Playbook (US))**
+- Use a source code version control system
-- Give the entire project team access to the issue tracker and version control system **(Digital Service Playbook (US))**
+- Give the entire project team access to the issue tracker and version control system
-- Review how other organizations approach service delivery and adapt/incorporate best practices where appropriate. **(3.
-Review and improve services continually (Think - Digital Design Playbook (ISED)))**
+- Review how other organizations approach service delivery and adapt/incorporate best practices where appropriate.
-- Explore interdepartmental and/or interjurisdictional partnership arrangements to identify opportunities for joined-up services. **(3.
-Review and improve services continually (Think - Digital Design Playbook (ISED)))**
+- Explore interdepartmental and/or interjurisdictional partnership arrangements to identify opportunities for joined-up services.
-- Explore opportunities for mobile optimization. **(3.
-Review and improve services continually (Think - Digital Design Playbook (ISED)))**
+- Explore opportunities for mobile optimization.
 {: .dpgn-stage-alpha .dpgn-stage-beta .dpgn-stage-live}
 <!-- markdownlint-enable MD032 -->